-Travel Trailer: Raise the jacks as far as possible.
+Jack Foot/Dolly Wheel (Travel Trailer)-Raise the jacks as far as possible.
 Remove the dolly wheel/jack foot and store in your tow vehicle trunk or in a secure place in the RV unit.

-Fifth Wheel: Raise the jacks as far as possible.
+Jack Foot (Fifth Wheel)-Raise the jack as far as possible.
 Remove the adjusting pin from each jack.
 Raise the adjusting leg as far as possible and reinsert the pin.